JuliaGraphics/Colors.jl/README.md

 ### LAB

 A percuptually uniform colorpsace standardized by the CIE in 1976.
-See also LUV, a similar colorspace standardized the same year.
+See also LUV, the associated colorspace standardized the same year.

 ```julia
 immutable LAB <: ColorValue